vrachev/430RachevFinal/README.md

 Before the result of the test is shown, the result of the llvm-value is displayed.
 This will be important for part 2, where tests will fail, but the llvm-val will be a printed error message.

+Here are the prims I have tested for: